-Ever throw a party and find yourself with a bunch of half empty beers sitting around?
-It’s pretty common with summer cookouts or when great friends gather around the bonfire.
-You don’t have to dump all of that stale beer down the grain.
-Instead, use that beer for garden growth or even for pest control in your garden.
+Instead, use that beer for garden growth and pest control, as an organic lawn fertilizer, or even for pest control in your garden.
 You will be amazed at the ways you can use beer in your garden.

-Beer is packed with the beneficial bacteria yeast, potassium, calcium, magnesium, and phosphorus.
+Beer is packed with beneficial bacteria yeast, potassium, calcium, magnesium, and phosphorus.
 These nutrients work well together helping gardens thrive.
 It makes a great not waste solution to gardening and can save you money on your garden by eliminating expensive fertilizers from your shopping list.
-Don’t believe me?
-Check out the thriving plants at Lowry Beer Garden.

 1. Beer makes a great addition to your compost.